-Yachting in Vanuatu: A captain and crew’s guide
+Yachting in Vanuatu: A captain, owner, guest and crew guide

-Vanuatu Yacht Services reports that the number of yachts visiting each year has ranged from 40 in a season to 10, with an average being approximately 30 per year.
+Agents at Seal Superyachts Vanuatu report that the number of yachts visiting Vanuatu each year has ranged from 10 to 40 in a season, with the average being approximately 30 per year.

 When to visit Vanuatu